Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Bit-banging timing:

 I unwrapped the Arduino sensor pin bit banging code to make it faster, but using DigitalWriteFast() is too fast, apparently, because it stops working.
 Maybe one could use some tiny no-op type of delays with DigitalWriteFast() or use multiple calls to DigitalWriteFast(), for determining the narrowest possible driving pulse widths before it quits.
-The minimum pulse width is specified in the data sheet, but I have not yet examined the actual pulsewidths using different methods, on my oscilloscope.
+The minimum pulse width is specified in the data sheet, but I have not yet formally examined the actual pulsewidths on my oscilloscope.

 Exposure time: